Setting Up for Success in 2026: A Sales Guide for Independent Agencies

 The agencies that thrive in 2026 won’t be the loudest or the biggest.
 They’ll be the ones that made deliberate decisions about focus, positioning, and how they approach new business.

-If your goal is to start 2026 with conversations already in motion - rather than scrambling for leads - now is the time to put the foundations in place, and whether you build those foundations internally or with fractional support, the key is the same: treat new business as a strategic function, not a response to a quiet or sticky patch, or a sudden revenue gap.
+If your goal is get 2026 off to a strong start, now is the time to put the foundations in place.
+Whether you build those foundations internally or with fractional support, the key is the same: treat new business as a strategic function.
+It should not be a response to a quiet or sticky patch, or a sudden revenue gap.

-Here’s to entering 2026 with clarity, confidence, and a strong new business plan in place to get you one step ahead of the competition.
+Here’s to a 2026 filled with clarity, confidence, and a strong new business plan in place to get you one step ahead of the competition.

-And if you do feel that you can't do it all yourself, and would benefit from a conversation with someone that has been in Media for 20 years driving new business and growth, click the link below to check out how a fractional approach can deliver that dedicated focus without the financial burden of a traditional hire.
+And if you feel that you can't do it all yourself and would benefit from a conversation with someone who has been in Media for 20 years driving new business and growth, and who recently helped two agencies secure $3m and $1.5m media budgets for 2026, contact us below and we will schedule an introductory call with you.

 Comments